Robust Optimal Control for Nonlinear Systems with Parametric Uncertainties via System Level Synthesis: Robust nonlinear optimal control via SLS

 \section{Robust nonlinear optimal control via \ac{SLS}}

-In this section, we present the main contribution of the paper, which is a tractable formulation of~\eqref{eq:prob_form} for optimizing an affine policy~\eqref{eq:affine_feedback} that ensures robust constraint satisfaction for the uncertain nonlinear system~\eqref{eq:dynamics}.
+In this section, we present the main contribution of the paper, which is a tractable formulation of~\eqref{eq:prob_form} for optimizing jointly an affine policy~\eqref{eq:affine_feedback} and a nonlinear trajectory that ensure robust constraint satisfaction for the uncertain nonlinear system~\eqref{eq:dynamics}.
 The proposed approach relies on linearization, discussed in Section~\ref{sec:linearization}.
-It formulates the nonlinear system~\eqref{eq:dynamics} as an uncertain parametric \ac{LTV} system, including the linearization errors as uncertainty, which enables us to leverage established \ac{SLS} tools for parametric \ac{LTV} systems.
-Specifically, we employ \ac{SLS} filters~\cite{Chen2022RobustSynthesis} to \emph{convexly} over-bound, \emph{online}, the effects of the linearization errors, parametric uncertainties, while also addressing additive disturbances.
+It decomposes the uncertain nonlinear system~\eqref{eq:dynamics} into a nominal nonlinear system and an uncertain parametric \ac{LTV} system, including a \emph{convex} over-bound of the linearization errors and parametric uncertainties.
+Specifically, leveraging established \ac{SLS} tools for parametric \ac{LTV} systems~\cite{Chen2022RobustSynthesis}, we jointly optimize the linearization error bounds, parametric uncertainties bounds, nonlinear trajectory and error feedback.
 This approach guarantees robust constraint satisfaction as outlined in Section~\ref{sec:sls}.
-This approach leads to a joint optimization of the nominal trajectory~\eqref{eq:ref_dynamics} and the affine time-varying error feedback~\eqref{eq:affine_feedback}.
+It leads to a joint optimization of the nominal nonlinear trajectory~\eqref{eq:ref_dynamics} and the affine time-varying error feedback~\eqref{eq:affine_feedback}.
 The resulting nonlinear optimization problem is detailed in Section~\ref{sec:rnoc_sls}.
-Compared to related work~\cite{Leeman2023RobustSynthesis}, the proposed approach considers parametric uncertainties online and achieves a convex over-bound of the uncertainties, reducing conservatism in handling uncertainties.
+Compared to related work~\cite{Leeman2023RobustSynthesis}, the proposed approach considers parametric uncertainties and achieves a convex over-bound of the uncertainties, reducing conservatism in handling uncertainties.